 Q: What happens if I do not have funding for the project?

 A: We will work with you to try to identify possible funding sources.
 We will help you write the scientific section in your grant proposal and help develop the budget.
-If your project fits the objective of the Proteomic Platform cost share between 50% to 0% could be arranged.

 Q: How are costs determined?

-A: To enable more effective financial planning, we operate as specialized service facility (SSF) which makes the recovery of our costs fair and equitable, allows investment for future process improvements to enable price reductions and provides more transparency to the Broad community.
+A: To enable more effective financial planning, we operate as specialized service facility (SSF) that makes the recovery of our costs fair and equitable, allows investment for future process improvements to enable price reductions and provides more transparency to the Broad community.
 The SSF designation allows costs to be separately allocated for the purpose of determining a total charge for a specific activity.
 The total charge is a price per unit based on the accumulated direct costs for each SSF activity (personnel, materials, equipment maintenance, other charges, and depreciation of equipment) as well as the indirect costs in support of the activities which results in a specific rate determined by the allocation of departmental administration, central administration, and facilities operations including rent, utilities and maintenance attributed to the SSF.